vegaprotocol/specs/specs/0028-governance.md

 # Guide-level explanation

 Governance actions enable users to make proposals for changes on the network or vote for existing proposals.
-Proposals should be able to cover multiple aspect of the vega protocol:
+Proposals should be able to cover multiple aspects of the vega protocol:

-1. create a new market
+1. Creation of a market
-1. close or suspend an existing market
+1. Edit market parameters
-1. change parameters of an existing market (e.g: change some settings of a risk model for a given market)
-1. update parameters of the network
+1. Edit network parameters

 ## Lifecycle of a proposal
 1. Governance proposal is submitted to the network.
 1. The network validates the proposal.
 1. If valid, the network holds the proposal active for a proposal period.
 1. During the proposal period, network participants who are eligible to vote on the proposal may submit votes for or against the proposal.
-1. At the conclusion of the proposal period the network revalidates the proposal
-1. If the proposal is still valid, the network will calculate the outcome.
+1. The network calculates the outcome.

 Any actions that result from the outcome of the vote are covered in other spec files.